coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 Tactic Notations
 -----------------

-Tactic notations allow to customize the syntax of the tactics of the tactic language.
-Tactic notations obey the following syntax:
+Tactic notations allow to customize the syntax of tactics.
+They have the following syntax:

 .. productionlist:: coq
    tacn                 : Tactic Notation [`tactic_level`] [`prod_item` … `prod_item`] := `tactic`.